jstiefel/jstiefel/README.md

 <details>
   <summary><b>GUI development using Qt and Qml</b></summary>
   <br />
-  Although I'm not a user interface designer, I always enjoy creating a GUI once in a while.
-I designed and developed multiple GUIs for data collection and visualization, but also for device control.
-I usually use Qt and Qml to separate the design from the backend.
-In the case shown below, I used Snappy Ubuntu Core and released the complete software as a snap package for the embedded system.
+  While not primarily a user interface designer, I find pleasure in crafting GUIs from time to time.
+Over time, I've designed and developed numerous interfaces for tasks ranging from data collection and visualization to device control.
+My preferred toolkit for this endeavor is Qt and Qml, enabling me to efficiently separate design from backend functionality.
+In one notable instance showcased below, I leveraged Snappy Ubuntu Core to release the entire software package as a snap for seamless deployment on embedded systems.
   <br />
   <br />
   <a href="#"><img src="assets/qtqml.jpg" width="600" /></a>